Select a topic below to see the frequently asked questions.

 Do you have food for sale on the island?

 The park operates a small Concession Canteen (Memorial Day - Labor Day).
-It sells basic snack foods such as chips, candy bars, crackers and cold drinks.
+It sells basic snack foods such as chips, candy bars, crackers, ice cream and cold drinks.
+The concession stand accepts cash only.

 Can you buy ice on the island?